 Tutorial

-This tutorial guides you through the SmartHQ data model and Digital Twin API, showing how to control and monitor devices, interpret API responses, and connect them back to the data model documentation.
+This tutorial guides you through the SmartHQ data model and Digital Twin API, showing how to control and monitor devices, interpret API responses, and connect them to the data model documentation.

 Goal of This Tutorial